 Do you offer summer courses or courses in the evening?

-At this time, we are only offering one summer course, EDUC 315, which is required for the K-6 licensure program.
-We typically offer one section of EDUC 210 in the evening, however, most other courses are offered only during day-time hours.
+We typically offer one section of EDUC 210 in the evening; most other courses are offered only during day-time hours.

 Despite the busy schedule, many post-baccalaureate teacher licensure students still work part-time jobs and hold family and community commitments.

 Do I have to take the courses in a certain order?